ArupAus/lunchtimepython/Session0/README.md

 ## Step 6: Your First Problem Set

+You are now set up.
+Lets' take python for a spin.

-In each session we will provide a README.md (this file), a problem set and solutions.
-As part of this pre work, watch the [next video](https://youtu.be/7qHMXu99d88) from automate the boring stuff and try to solve problems in **Session 0**.
+In each session we a problem set.
+As part of this pre work, watch the [next video](https://youtu.be/7qHMXu99d88) from automate the boring stuff and try to solve the problems in **Session 0**.

 Use slack to ask questions if you get stuck.